Midwestern HomeLife

 • Sift in the flour, cocoa powder, baking powder, espresso powder, and salt.
 Whisk until fully combined, be careful not to overmix.

-• Pour batter into the prepared pan and bake for 18-22 minutes or until the edges appear fully set and the center appears soft, but not jiggly.
-Start checking them a few minutes before 18 minutes to make sure you don't over bake them.
+Bake for 20-24 minutes or until the edges appear fully set and the center appears soft, but not jiggly.
+Start checking them a few minutes early to make sure you don't over bake them.

 • While the brownies are still warm, sprinkle with flaky sea salt.